-A8: Front Porch is overseeing the proposed project and has assembled a project team of professional services firms to assist them in designing, permitting and executing the rebuild project: Rockwood Pacific Inc. (development management services); Perkins Eastman (site planning and architecture); Kimley-Horn (planning and civil engineering); Gates + Associates (landscape architecture); and W.E.
+A8: Front Porch is overseeing the proposed project and has assembled a project team of professional services firms to assist them in designing, permitting and executing the rebuild project: Rockwood Pacific Inc. (development management services); Perkins Eastman (site planning and architecture); Kimley-Horn (planning and civil engineering); and W.E.
 O'Neil (construction).